 Why is accounting for the stretch of the deltoids in our shoulder workouts such a big deal?

-In a Side Lateral Raise my arm stops right at the side of my body.
+In a Side Lateral Raise such as a dumbbell lateral raise or a cable lateral raise, arm stops right at the side of my body.

-In a Shoulder Press my arm stops pretty much in the same position.
+In a Shoulder Press motion such as a seated dumbbell shoulder press, my arm stops pretty much in the same position.
 As you can see, all of these exercises are lacking the stretch placed on the deltoid.

 However we CAN incorporate a stretch into these exercises if we perform these movements a little differently.

 For example, in this Front Delt Raise movement if you take your arm back behind the body, the fibers in the front do get stretched.
 We are going to apply this principle to all the heads of the delt in this Perfect Shoulder Workout.

 We often overlook the fact that the shoulder joint is much more than just a ball and socket joint.

 Since the socket is technically the shoulder blade itself, you need to consider the other muscles that are connected to these bones that then play an important role in shoulder training.